mrszb/sous_vide_cooker/README.md

 are used without modification.
-These just needed me to implement WProgram.h header and provide unsigned long millis() counting miliseconds since system boot.
+These needed to implement WProgram.h header and provide them unsigned long millis() counting miliseconds since system boot.

 Input of the controller is temperature inside of the cooker in Celsius.
 Output of the PID controler is restricted to values between 0 and 100 and expresed as duty cycle % of the cooker PWM pin.
 This pin drives solid state relay switching power to the cooker heating element.